Annual Report of the Adults Principal Social Worker 2025 to 2026

 Practice Development Roles

-• SW Practice Development roles are supporting newly qualified Social Workers, promoting Practice Education and providing practice support to front line staff and managers
+• SW Practice Development roles are supporting newly qualified Social Workers, promoting post qualifying routes including Practice Education, Best Interest Assessors (BIA) and providing practice support to front line staff and managers

 • 3 primary placements for SW’s